umar-7w4/Parking-Lot-Simulation/README.md

 - Adding user interaction to control car movements.
 - Implementing JavaScript for more complex animations and interactions.

-## Contributing

-Contributions to the project are welcome!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

 ## License

 This project is licensed under the @2023 Umar Mohammad